-TAPS Academy is a 15 week program primarily designed for at-risk youth.
-During this 15 week cohort students partner with 10 mentor officers and discuss issues such as: bullying, anger management, avoidance of gang life, drug usage, conflict management and many other youth and law enforcement focused topics.
+TAPS Academy is a 11 week program primarily designed for at-risk youth.
+During this 11 week cohort students partner with mentor officers to discuss issues such as: bullying, anger management, avoidance of gang life, drug usage, conflict management and many other youth and law enforcement focused topics.
 Through these interactive sessions students gain skills to manage these situations.
 Knowledge is a powerful tool for youth and through TAPS Academy they are building skills to make positive decisions in their daily lives.

 Engaging Law Enforcement